Farra Design Center: FARRA Stores

 The company was launched in 1939 as a raw material supplier.
 The first FARRA store opened in Downtown Beirut in 1976 then moved to Dekwaneh in the early 1980s.
 Its store moved to a newly constructed building on Mkalles Main Street in 2004.

 Store format

 The store has an architecture that uses glass on its rooftop with white painted side walls.
-This design has aesthetic and functional advantages.
 Skylights provide natural lighting that reduces energy costs.

-From the side road on the Mkalles (Beirut) highway, the store gives the impression of being a small boutique while it is actually a large retail store with 7 levels of showroom.
-This visual effect is because the store is built on the edge of a hill.

-Interior architects and interior design consultants assist customers while they browse the store.
-They help customers narrow their choices based on their needs, color and texture preferences, and budget.

 Not all furniture is displayed in the store.
 Particular colors of living rooms may be stocked in the warehouse and is presented on-demand.
-Sometimes a color and texture sample is presented to the customer to insure they meet their requirements.
 The FARRA Design Center website contains an overview of its furniture and home accessories collections.

 Products

-FARRA furniture, no matter if locally made or imported, is assembled by the company technicians.
-These technicians are responsible of the home deliveries and furniture assemblies.
+FARRA furniture is assembled by the company technicians.

 Furniture

 FARRA furniture is both locally engineered and designed in its interior design department and imported from international suppliers.
-With this strategy, FARRA is one of the largest Lebanese furniture importer from North America and Europe (Italy and Spain).
-Some selected products are manufactured in Lebanon for shorter delivery times and some specialized items are imported from Asia such as outdoor furniture for its teak wood and its choice of home accessories.
-FARRA imports its more luxurious accessories such as sculptures and crystals from Europe and from specialized suppliers in Lebanon.
+FARRA was as of 2012 one of the largest Lebanese furniture importer from North America and Europe (Italy and Spain).

 International and Middle East design Projects

 FARRA quotes International architectural and interior design projects.
-Its clients are hotels, restaurants, private villas, apartments, offices and residential compounds.

 Hotel and Restaurant Supplier

-FARRA has interior architects which can undergo heavyweight renovation and decoration projects.
-They coordinate between clients and suppliers to evaluate decoration needs, design mockups, suggest materials, follow up with final execution and deliver the final products.
+FARRA has interior architects which can undergo heavyweight renovation and decoration projects.deliver the final products.